google/gin-config/docs/index.md

 `constant` configurable that looks up values in a Gin-internal dictionary depending on the scope in which it is called.
 A string representation of the current Gin scope is available via the `current_scope_str` function.

+## Marking parameters as `gin.REQUIRED`

+Gin allows you to indicate that certain parameters __must__ be provided in a Gin config.
+This can be done in two ways:

+1. At the call site of a function;
+2. In a function's signature.

+When calling a configurable, you can mark any arg or kwarg as required by passing the `gin.REQUIRED` object:

+    my_network(images, gin.REQUIRED, num_layers=5, weight_decay=gin.REQUIRED)

+The `REQUIRED` parameters will be checked at call time.
+If there are no Gin bindings supplied for these parameters, an error will be raised listing the missing parameter bindings along with the configurable name that requires them.

+When defining a configurable, you can mark an argument as required by using `gin.REQUIRED` as its default value:

+    @gin.configurable
+    def run_training(model_dir=gin.REQUIRED, network=gin.REQUIRED, ...):
+      ...

+When a function with parameters defaulting to `gin.REQUIRED` is called, either the caller or the current Gin configuration must supply a value for the parameter, or an error will be raised.

+Providing `gin.REQUIRED` at the call site of a function is strictly more flexible than providing it in the signature (if the function is called more than once), avoids altering the function's signature in a Gin-dependent way, and may yield more readable code, so this approach should generally be preferred.

 ## Importing modules from within a Gin file